 And they take no time at all to prepare with the mandolin.
 So no need to worry about that!

 If you are looking for different versions of this shredded brussels sprout salad based on your own preference, feel free to change things up to work for you.

-Keep it dairy free: you could eliminate the parmesan and perhaps add a little nutritional yeast.
+You could eliminate the parmesan and perhaps add a little nutritional yeast.
 This will alter the flavour of course, but it could still work.

-No brussels sprouts: You could also use raw kale in this version rather than the brussels sprouts, just be sure to thinly chop the kale and massage the dressing into it.
+You could also use raw kale in this version rather than the brussels sprouts, just be sure to thinly chop the kale and massage the dressing into it.
 I would recommend using lacinato kale as it’s a bit softer.